Setting up a custom domain

 - Internet Explorer versions older than 7

 - Any Google Chrome version older than 6

 Unsupported mobile browsers include:

 - All versions of Safari running iOS older than 4.0

 - Any Android browser running on a version older than 3.0 (Honeycomb)

 - Any Windows Phone browser running on a version older than 7

-Buyers that go to your Selz store may have trouble loading the secure, HTTPS version of your site and may not be able to load it at all.
+Buyers that go to your online store using one of these browsers may have trouble loading the secure HTTPS version of your site and may not be able to load it at all.